Historical Markers in

 Today, Dare County continues to thrive as a popular tourist destination, attracting visitors with its beautiful beaches, outdoor recreational activities, and historical sites.
 The area's history, including the mystery of the Lost Colony, remains an important part of its identity, celebrated through various cultural events and attractions.

-This timeline provides a condensed summary of the historical journey of Dare County, North Carolina.
+This timeline provides a concise overview of the key events in the history of Dare County, North Carolina.

 • 1584 - Sir Walter Raleigh sends an expedition to Roanoke Island, making Dare County the birthplace of English colonization in America.